 Plan ahead: You’re smart.
 Use Google.
 Get a hotel by a great gym or pool.
 If you have a few hours of daylight, rent a bike from a local bike shop.
 Take a spin class.

 Do the time efficient brick workout: I’m a big believer in frequency over volume and I rarely prescribe going more than two days in a row without engaging in each of the disciplines.
-From a necessity standpoint I think brick workouts are overrated and I actually advocate separating your workouts; however the efficiency of bricks are undeniable.
+From a fitness and racing perspective, I think the potential benefits of frequent brick workouts is over-hyped and I actually advocate separating your workouts; however, the efficiency of bricks are undeniable.
 If you only have one time slot to fit in a workout and you have access to necessary equipment, a brick workout is usually preferable to focusing on a single discipline.
-My favorite one hour brick is 40 minutes of cycling intervals followed by a 20 minute run.
+When time-strapped, my favorite one hour brick is 40 minutes of cycling intervals followed by a 20 minute run, or a 30 minute swim followed by a 30 minute run.